akdataai/migrate-java-db-to-azure/step-02-create-azure-postgresql-database/README.md

-# 02 - Create a PostgreSQL Database
+# 02 - Create an Azure PostgreSQL Database

 __This guide is part of the [migrate Java EE app and PostgreSQL database to Azure training](../README.md)__